 2. Not rolling out the sales compensation plan until late March.
 The sales team was on a calendar year.
 Hmmm, what did everyone do for Q1?

 3. This one is epidemic…sucking the value out of an acquired company by folding, spindling, mutilating, disrespecting, vanquishing and otherwise conquering and plundering the target.
-We’ve got a mountain of evidence of this, and still, dumb a@@ executives focus on the deal (the easy part) and forget the real work of properly and positively managing the new relative.
+We’ve got a mountain of evidence of this, and still, dumb [email protected]@ executives focus on the deal (the easy part) and forget the real work of properly and positively managing the new relative.
 Welcome to the family!
 Now bend over and cough.

 4. Looking for cause in the effect.
 This is a daily occurrence in many businesses, where managers run around trying to explain the drivers behind company, competitor and market outcomes.
 “Hey, our competitor keeps putting up great numbers.
 They’ve gone to a formal dress code at the office.
 It must be the clothes.”
 OK, that’s a little far-fetched, but I double-dog dare you to find a few instances of misguided cause and effect in your workplace today.